Principled type I error rate inflation in two-arm clinical trial designs with external control information borrowing: Compromise approach

 In addition to controlling of TIE rate and power loss, full discard of external information may be desired for very large conflict.
-A gradual discard can be obtained by adopting what we denote the CD-Discard (CDD) test threshold
+A gradual discard can be obtained by adopting

 where $t>0$ tunes the observed conflict value at which we fully revert to the FD, and $p\geq0$ controls the speed at which such reversal happens.
 Note indeed that $w=0$ implies the BD rule, and $w=1$ the FD rule.
 Note, also, that for data outcomes such that ${\kappa}^{BD}(\bar{y}_C) \geq \kappa$ and $\bar{y}_C \leq \mu_C$, we will in general have $w \neq 0$.
 In this range, indeed, we observe an increase in ${\kappa}^{BD}(\bar{y}_C)$ despite negative conflict: this is where the decrease in posterior variance compensates for the negative conflict (which would make the BD more conservative), and the BD becomes more liberal than the FD.
-For large enough $p$, however, its effect is practically negligible (see Supplementary Figure \ref{fig:kappaCD}, and nearly full borrowing is achieved.
+For large enough $p$, however, its effect is practically negligible (see \ref{fig:kappaCD}), and nearly full borrowing is achieved.
 If monotonicity of $\kappa^{CDD}(\bar{y}_C)$ is desired, $w$ can be fixed to zero in such a range.
-We multiply $t$ by $\sqrt{\sigma^2/n_C + \sigma^2_C}$, i.e., the denominator of a two-sample $z$-test for the difference between the current and external control means.
+The parameter $t$ corresponds to the number of standard deviations away from zero we would allow the observed difference between the current and external mean to be, before considering external data irrelevant.
+Note that this is equivalent to computing the prior predictive $p$-value \citep{box1980} for the current observed data, i.e., $P(|\bar{Y}^{PP}_C| \geq |\bar{y}_C|)$ where $\bar{Y}^{PP}_C \sim N(\mu_C, \sigma^2/n_C + \sigma^2_C)$ is the prior predictive distribution, and discard external information when such $p$-value falls below $2\Phi(-t)$.
+Predictive $p$-values have been widely used to detect prior-data conflict and tune borrowing \citep[see e.g.][]{niko2017,kwia2024}, the novelty we introduce is how they are included in the weight specification (\ref{eq:realThr3}) together with $p$.
+Note, also, that when the prior is not obtained from historical information and/or is non-normal, a normal approximation of the prior is often still a reasonable working assumption.
+A situation in which a normal approximation would suggest more conflict than practically relevant, is one in which the prior is heavy-tailed, e.g., if it corresponds to a $t$ distribution.
+In such cases, external information would automatically be discounted for large observed conflict \citep[][]{ohagan2012,weru2024}.
+We would argue that in such situations the dynamic borrowing approach in (\ref{eq:realThr3}) is neither appropriate nor needed.
+However, one may still wish to cap TIE rate via (\ref{rule:borr}).
+We will further discuss and exemplify these aspects in the case study of Section \ref{sec:casestudyMAP}.

 \paragraph{Bayesian testing cost-ratio interpretation} The CD rules also have a Bayesian interpretation in terms of type I and type II error cost ratio adaptation.
 In particular, from (\ref{eq:realThr}), the test decision threshold to be applied under the Bayes test to obtain the CDs (CDC or CDD) is